Victoria, RN, BSN

-PMH-BC stands for Psychiatric-Mental Health Nurse Board Certification.
+PMH-BC stands for Psychiatric Mental Health Nurse – Board Certified.
 PMH-BC is administered by the American Nurses Credentialing Center (ANCC).
 It is a specialized credential for Registered Nurses (RNs) providing mental health care.
 PMH-BC certification demonstrates expertise and skills in assessing, diagnosing, and managing patients with psychiatric and mental health conditions.
 This certification focuses on evidence-based practice, therapeutic interventions, and crisis management in mental-health nursing.
 Registered Nurses with this credential validate their advanced knowledge in psychiatric-mental health nursing.

 | Category | Details |